noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - need to do better on the using, given explanations & examples
   - conditional given definitions needs clarity
   - in general look through all the coursera assignments for each week, there are bunches of stuff in there that wasnt explained in the course and could be a good starting point for grepping the docs
-  - i didnt appreciate nor document type hierarchies in scala, swing back to this

 ## links